kfickle/PIP-DES/README.md

 #### Node Installation Tips

 **1.** After agreeing to the licensing agreement, the install wizard will prompt you to select the installation location.
-*selecting the default install location is recommended on most systems*
+<br>*selecting the default install location is recommended on most systems*

 **2** The install wizard will allow you to select components to include or remove from the installation.
-*Again, defaults are recommended *
+<br>*Again, defaults are recommended *

 **3** The install wizard will ask to install additional dependencies (python and <a href="https://chocolatey.org/packages/nodejs">chocolatey</a>) automatically.
-*Allow the wizard to install these dependendcies, unless you have a reason to install these programs and package files manually.*
+<br>*Allow the wizard to install these dependendcies, unless you have a reason to install these programs and package files manually.*

 #### Verify Node and NPM Installation